tarek-mo/tarek-mo/README.md

 Hello.
-I do software development, with a particular love for everything JavaScript and TypeScript.
-When I'm not coding, you'll probably find me climbing in League ranked 🎮 or watching anime.
+I do software development, with a particular interest in the marriage 👩🏻‍❤️‍👨🏻 of SPA's and backend using meta frameworks like Next